Lee Dorrian: Career

 During his early teenage years, Dorrian was the editor of a local punk fanzine called Committed Suicide.
 This led to him becoming a local punk promoter during the mid-late 80s, bringing bands such as B.G.K., Amebix, Antisect, Negazione, AntiCimex, Disorder, Bannlyst, Heresy, Icons of Filth, Anti System, Conflict, Concrete Sox, The Varukers and many others to various Coventry venues, such as the back room of The Hand & Heart public house on Far Gosford Street.
 During this time he was a passionate animal rights activist and involved in various anarchist groups and demonstrations.

-In April 1987 he became vocalist and lyricist with Napalm Death, recording one and a half albums with them, namely the second side of Scum and the whole From Enslavement to Obliteration album.
+In April 1987 he became vocalist and lyricist with Napalm Death, recording one and a half albums with them, namely the second side of Scum and the whole From Enslavement to Obliteration album, plus the Mentally Murdered ep.
 During his time in the band, they were majorly championed by John Peel and recorded two sessions for his Radio One show.
 The band also made several significant TV appearances on BBC shows such as Snub TV, Arena and children's music show What's That Noise?
 They also appeared on the front cover of NME, which was the inspiration to the lyrics of a song "No Mental Effort".
 This track appeared on Dorrian's final recording with Napalm Death, on the Mentally Murdered EP.
 To coincide with its release in 1989, friend Peel had helped to arrange a slot for them at Reading Festival.
 Unfortunately, the appearance had to be cancelled as Dorrian left the band due to disillusionment following their tour of Japan in July of that year.

 Whilst still a member of Napalm Death, Dorrian founded his own record label, Rise Above Records in 1988.
 Initially intended as a means to get him off the dole, Rise Above was kick-started as part of the Enterprise Allowance Scheme.
 His main aim was to release a few hardcore punk 7-inch singles in extremely limited runs, just for fun.
 However, the label went from strength to strength and is today one of the most revered underground independent record labels in existence.
 Some of the artists that Dorrian has introduced to the world via Rise Above Records include Ghost, Electric Wizard, Uncle Acid & the Deadbeats, Circulus, Blood Ceremony and many more.